CMSgov/beneficiary-fhir-data/apps/bfd-server/dev/api-changelog.md

 ## BFD-1529: Populate Part B Termination Code Correctly

 Previously the Part B coverage termination code was always the same as the Part A coverage termination code.
-The data will now reflect the proper Part B termination code
+The data will now reflect the proper Part B termination code.

 ## BFD-1422 Remove Duplicate Primary Payer Codes